Compare Auto Insurance in Atlanta

 Atlanta Police recorded 4,392 vehicle thefts in 2016.
 This is a rate of 9.47 thefts per 1,000 residents.
 This is an astonishingly high number when you consider that the national average is 2.20 thefts per 1,000 people.

-Discounts are one of the best ways to lower your insurance rates.
-Below are some of the car insurance discounts available to Atlanta, GA drivers depending on your carrier.
-Get a quote and find out which discounts you may qualify for with your current or multiple insurance companies.
+Discounts are one of the best ways to lower your auto insurance rates.
+Below are some of the car insurance discounts available to Atlanta, GA drivers.

 We provide tailored service which new and existing clients have come to rely on.
 Working with Scott gives you more than an agent; it gives you an accessible team with direct customer support when you need it most.